keygen-sh/example-cryptographic-verification/README.md

 # Example Cryptographic Verification
-This is an example of cryptographically validating license keys using your Keygen account's public key.
+This is an example of cryptographically validating license keys, and extracting embedded tamper-proof data within the key for offline use, all with your Keygen account's public key.
 You can find your public key within [your account's settings page](https://app.keygen.sh/settings).

 Cryptographically validating encrypted and signed licenses can be used